PHONE BILL ON 07905 965 305

 What Does A Fashion Designer Do ?

 A Fashion Designer`s job is far more involved than most people realise.
 It goes way beyond just sketching an idea on to paper and giving it to a factory.
 Their job is very diverse.
-These are just a few of the services a freelance fashion designer can offer clients :-
+These are just a few of the services a freelance fashion design consultant can offer our clients :-

 • Full Collection Design